Interview with author Sue Lawrence

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘Deadly Misfortune’ book?
+How long did it take you to write ‘Master Of The Sales Universe’ book?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?